Emma Louise: 2013–present: Studio albums

 In August 2025, Lobb released Dumb, a collaborative album with Australian artist and producer Flume.

+In March 2026, Lobb release "God Between Us", the lead single from her fourth solo studio album Sunshine for Happiness, scheduled for release on 1 May 2026.

 Personal life

 Lobb married Canadian musician Tobias Jesso Jr. in January 2019; they have since had a child.